whaatt/LaptopAccordion/README.md

 of your OpenFrameworks installation.
 In Visual Studio 2015, add all files in the `include` subdirectory to your project (or add that as a compiler search path), then add the `lib` directory to the linker search path.
 Add `libfluidsynth.lib` to the list of linkages.
 Hit build.
-When you get linker errors on your first build, copy the DLL in `lib` to your application `bin` directory.
+If and when you get linker errors on your first build, copy the DLL in `lib` to your application `bin` directory.

 ### FluidSynth OSX
-On OSX, simply copy the FluidSynth directory to be a sibling directory of your OpenFrameworks installation.
+On OSX, copy the FluidSynth directory to be a sibling directory of your OpenFrameworks installation.
 In XCode, add all files in the `include` subdirectory to your project.
 Now install [Homebrew](http://brew.sh/) and do `brew install fluidsynth` before continuing.
 With FluidSynth installed, just add the file